laipz8200/xlaude/README.md

 # Create from existing branch (local or remote)
 xlaude create existing-branch

+# Use a different branch name than the worktree label
+xlaude create feature-auth -b release/1.2

+# Reuse an existing branch without matching the worktree name
+xlaude create frontend-refactor -b shared/frontend-cleanup
 ```

 This creates a new git worktree at `../<repo>-<name>`.
-If the branch doesn't exist, it creates a new one.
-If the branch already exists (locally or on remote), it creates the worktree from that existing branch.
+By default the worktree name determines the branch name; use `-b/--branch` to override it.
+When the branch is missing, xlaude creates it (tracking the current branch or the default remote branch, depending on context).
+If the branch already exists, it simply reuses it.
 You can run this from any current branch.

 ### Open an existing workspace